ManageIQ/manageiq.org/site/_posts/2020-09-03-oidc-auth-api-usage.md

 The steps are:
 1. Request the JWT Token from the OpenID-Connect provider
 1. Retrieve the access_token from the JWT
-1. (OPTIONAL) Use the access_token to do Introspection
+1. (OPTIONAL) Use the access_token to do an introspection to get the details for the user associated with the JWT
 1. Accessing MiQ API using the access_token in the header

 The bash example commands: